-The Clinical Trials Toolkit is designed to help understand the requirements of the UK Medicines for Human Use (Clinical Trials) Regulations, which implemented the EU Clinical Trials Directive (2001/20/EC) in the UK.
+The Clinical Trials Toolkit is designed to help understand the requirements of the UK Medicines for Human Use (Clinical Trials) Regulations, which together with its amendments, are referred to as the Clinical Trial Regulations within this Toolkit.

 Users should note the following features;

 - The positioning of the stations (from left to right on the routemap or from top to bottom on the station list) gives an indication of the critical path and process flow.

 - Activities that may be undertaken in parallel are indicated on the routemap and explained within each station.

 - By clicking on a station, you will be taken to a description of the process and a list of relevant resources and/or related stations.

 - Station symbols can either be closed (small hole) which apply to trials covered by the CT Regulations, or open (large hole) which apply to all trials.

 - Legal requirements are red.
 Where an open station includes statutory requirements for CTIMPs, (even if the requirement is not a general legal requirement for non-CTIMPs) the station, by default, will be identified in red.

 - Good Practice requirements are blue.
 In many cases, good practice requirements may be considered mandatory even if the requirement does not have statutory force (e.g. by Funders or the NHS).